joshuaneronha/ziptool/docs/examples/example1/example1.rst

 in data_by_zip.
 Ziptool will handle the import for you.

-The rest of the tutorial will use the ipumspy option because of its ability to import and parse the associated codebook, which we need in this example
+The rest of the tutorial will use the ipumspy option because of its ability to import and parse the associated codebook, which we need in this example.

 Option 2: Pulling Data with ipumspy